shaido987/riskloc/README.md

 python generate_dataset.py --num 100 --dataset-name H --seed 123 --dims 10 5 250 20 8 12
 ```

-In addition, new, intersting datasets can be created for using `generate_dataset.py` for extended emperical verification and research purposes.
-Supported input argments can be found at the beginning of the `generate_dataset.py` file or using the `--help` flag.
+In addition, new, interesting datasets can be created using `generate_dataset.py` for extended empirical verification and research purposes.
+Supported input arguments can be found at the beginning of the `generate_dataset.py` file or using the `--help` flag.

 ## Citation
 ```